 One of the most common questions I'm asked about newly hatched chicks is: "When can I start giving them treats?".

-We all want our chicks to enjoy life, and there are some treats which are both safe and healthy.
+We all want our chicks to enjoy life, and there are some goodies which are both safe and healthy.

 But it's important to remember that treats are not a balanced diet.